Texas Permitless / Constitutional Carry

 Whether you decide to get an LTC or not, the information gained from the LTC class is critical for everyone to have.

 Permitless/Constitutional Carry Explained

 Permitless carry, often also called constitutional carry, refers to the ability to carry a handgun without a license or permit.
-HB 1927 is the bill in Texas that is currently waiting to be signed by Gov. Abbott.
-Once signed, it would go into effect on September 1st of 2021.
+HB 1927 is the bill in Texas that has been signed by Gov. Abbott.
+It will go into effect on September 1st of 2021.